Air Fryer Yorkshire Pudding

 Yorkshire puddings are a must if you are serving roast beef but they pair well with all kings of meat and poultry.
 Basically if you have gravy you should also have yorkies!

 HAVE YOU MADE AIR FRYER YORKSHIRE PUDDING RECIPE?
-Please leave a rating, post a photo on my Facebook page, share it on Instagram with @supergolden88 and the tag #supergoldenbakes and make my day!
+Please leave a rating, post a photo on my Facebook page, share it on Instagram with the tag #supergoldenbakes and make my day!

 Air Fryer Yorkshire Puddings